Grand coalition: Netherlands

-In the Netherlands, there have been several cabinets which can be described as grand coalitions (paars kabinet).
+In the Netherlands, there have been several cabinets which can be described as grand coalitions.
 The Roman/Red coalitions of the 1940s and 1950s under Prime Minister Willem Drees were composed of the Christian democratic Catholic People's Party (KVP) and the social-democratic Labour Party (PvdA) at its core and several smaller parties as backup (Drees–Van Schaik).
-The Purple coalitions in the 1990s under Prime Minister Wim Kok were between the PvdA, the conservative liberal People's Party for Freedom and Democracy (VVD) and the social-liberal Democrats 66 (D66) party (First Kok cabinet).
+The purple coalitions (paars kabinet) in the 1990s under Prime Minister Wim Kok were between the PvdA, the conservative liberal People's Party for Freedom and Democracy (VVD) and the social-liberal Democrats 66 (D66) party (First Kok cabinet).
 The Second Rutte cabinet, a grand coalition cabinet which can also be described as a purple coalition, was composed of the VVD and the PvdA.
 A more traditional grand coalition cabinet was the Third Lubbers cabinet, comprising the Christian-democratic Christian Democratic Appeal (CDA) and the PvdA.

 Portugal

 In the 1983 legislative elections, the Socialist Party (PS) made a post-electoral agreement with the Social Democratic Party (PSD), creating a single large government coalition called the Central Bloc that lasted until 1985.